4 Ways To Analyze Tissues By Flow Cytometry

 Figure 4: Typical Celigo data analysis using both image analysis and bivariate plots.
 Data from the Nexelom website.

-3. Imaging mass cytometry
+3. Analyze by Imaging mass cytometry

 Imaging mass cytometry has started to pick up some attention over the last few years.
 While the method itself has been around for a while, it only became popular when the CyTof corporation introduced new cytometry technology, including the Hyperion system.
 The Hyperion allows you to perform tissue-based mass cytometry.
 As seen in Figure 5, a sample is first prepared and labeled with antibodies.
 Here, you can use as many as 30 or 40 antibodies, which the CyTof device can measure.